-Although some have questioned whether the Court truly meant to impose a heightened standard on plaintiffs in predatory buying cases, the language of the opinion shows that the Court did indeed mean to do just that:
+Although some have questioned whether the Court truly meant to impose a heightened standard on predatory buying plaintiffs, 39 the opinion indicates that the Court did indeed mean to do just that:

-[P]redatory bidding presents less of a direct threat of consumer harm than predatory pricing.
+[P]predatory bidding presents less of a direct threat of consumer harm than predatory pricing.
 A predatory-pricing scheme ultimately achieves success by charging higher prices to consumers.
-By contrast, a predatory-bidding scheme could succeed with little or no effect on consumer prices because a predatory bidder does not necessarily rely on raising prices in the output market to recoup its losses.
+By contrast, a predatory-bidding scheme could succeed with little or no effect on consumer prices because a predatory bidder does not necessarily rely on raising prices in the output market to recoup its losses.40

-The determination to protect the predatory buyer seems quite intentional from this text.
+The determination to protect the buyer seems quite advertent from this text.